Site Search

-This time, we will focus on four points to note when using LDOs.
+This time, I will focus on explaining four important points to keep in mind when using LDOs.

 An on/off function is essential for creating a sequence

-Modern FPGAs and DSPs generally require a power on/off sequence.
-In order to control on/off, the power supply IC (module) needs an enable pin for on/off control.
+Modern FPGAs and DSPs commonly require power on/off sequences.
+To control these on/off states, the power supply IC (module) needs an enable pin for on/off control.
+Inexpensive LDOs may lack these on/off control pins, so careful selection is necessary.

 Article header library 128077 pic01 1